itcon-pty-au/typingmind-cloud-backup/README.md

 ## Troubleshooting
 - Add '?log=true' to the URL to initiate console logging.
 The log will start right from the beginning.
 - You can also toggle the 'Console Logging' in the Backup & Sync configuration modal.
-But this starts the logging at that instant, anything that happened before it wont be logged.
+But this starts the logging at that instant, anything that happened before won't be logged.

 ## AWS Config
 1. Create a user in Amazon IAM.
 In permissions option, select "Add user to group" but don't select any group.
 In next screen, "Create user".